0xcf/decal-web/about.md

 **You must complete 10 labs to receive credit for taking the course.** However, we will allow **two unexcused late labs** to be turned in before the semester ends.

+If you need to request an **excused lab extension**, please fill out [this form](https://forms.gle/KX5o2WLYcJqgxCZE9).
+Doing so will not affect your two unexcused late labs.

 You are *highly encouraged* to look over the lab, and try to start it, *before* coming to live lab sections each week.
 This will allow you to better utilize the help of the facilitators.

 ## Live Labs